 My goal is 25+ mpg in my 99 XJ with 30 x 9.5 R15 ATs, 3.55 diff gears, auto tranny

 I am not a mechanic.
 I don't claim to be an expert.
-I am an enthusiastic amateur with 14 years experience on three Jeeps with 4L engines.
+I am an enthusiastic amateur with 18 years experience on three Jeeps with 4L engines.
 I experimented with improving gas mileage on each Jeep, and I've gotten more successful with each Jeep as I learn new tricks.
-I have done many things (documented in this thread) as an experiment and hobby to increase my 99 Jeep XJ fuel economy as much as feasible (with my modest mod budget).
+I have done many things (documented in this thread) on my current Jeep (99 XJ) as an experiment and hobby to increase fuel economy as much as possible with a modest mod budget.
 I'm sharing this info so that it may be of use to others, or at least interesting to some.

 Weather (temp and humidity) affects gas mileage quite a bit.
 So all tests should be done in similar weather so you can evaluate the effects of each mod.
 I like to do most of my gas mileage tests during warm dry Summer days when temp is between 75F to 85F (typical Summer days in my climate).
 I also run Winter tests, but I fully expect less gas mileage during Winter because it's colder.
 Also be aware that increased humidity reduced gas mileage because your car has to push through more water molecules in the air, which creates more drag.
 Rain or wet pavement reduces gas mileage because it increases drag.

 Many/most mods help in any climate or season, but some are for Summer in hot climates, and some are for Winter in cold climates.
 I run separate Summer and Winter tests because of these reasons, and because it's a good idea to find out how climate affects gas mileage.

 For examples: Hood vent(s) are intended to help during hot Summer conditions.
 A grill cover is intended to help in Winter conditions.
 Since my climate varies from moderate to cold, I do more of the Winter mods and less of the Summer mods than people in hot climates do.